hftm-in2022/angular-blog-app-david-schiavone/README.md

 ## Directory structure

 The code is found in the [app](src/app) directory.
 In the [core](src/app/core) directory you can find all core functionalities.
 In the [features](src/app/features) directory are the pages and other components.
 In the [model](src/app/model) directory are ts models which are used in the project.
-In the [services](src/app/services) you can find the services of the project
+In the [services](src/app/services) you can find the services of the project.

 ## State management